Skip to main content

 Cubes are queried structurally via wren cube query, not by writing raw GROUP BY SQL.
 See Pre-aggregate with cubes for the agent-facing recipe.

-Free-form markdown with business and operational guidance for AI agents.
-Organized by topic with ## headings — each heading and its body becomes a retrievable chunk in memory.
+Free-form markdown with business and operational guidance for AI agents — one file per topic under knowledge/rules/.
+Each file (and ## heading within it) becomes a retrievable chunk in memory.

 ## Business rules